Why China is unlikely to rescue the world economy again – DW – 05/13/2023

 Is China's golden era over?

-"China’s economy is not about to implode but it is not roaring back to the golden decade of the 2010s when it grew at a double-digit level," Steve Tsang, director of the China Insitute at the London-based School of Oriental and African Studies (SOAS), told DW.
+"China’s economy is not about to implode but it is not roaring back to the golden decade of the 2010s when it grew at a double-digit level," Steve Tsang, director of the China Institute at the London-based School of Oriental and African Studies, told DW.

 A strong rebound from China would help offset an expected slowdown in other parts of the world, spurred by monetary tightening policies by central banks over the past 12-18 months.

 But those past stimulus measures have left China mired in a mountain of debt.
-In March, the IMF warned that Chinese local government debt alone has risen to a record 66 trillion yuan, equivalent to half the country's GDP.
+In March, the International Monetary Fund warned that Chinese local government debt alone has risen to a record 66 trillion yuan, equivalent to half the country's GDP.

 Tsang said those Western policymakers praying for China to revive their economies now will need to "look at the new political and economic realities without tainted glasses."